 Do you Snore?
 Do you grind your teeth?
 Do you wake up with a sore jaw or a headache?
 These can be signs of SLEEP DISORDERED BREATHING or Sleep Apnea!
-If you’re looking for an evaluation or need an alternative to CPAP and want more information about an oral appliance, call our office for an appointment.
+If you’re looking for an evaluation or need an alternative to CPAP and want more information about an oral appliance, call our office for an appointment with a sleep dentist in Olathe.
 Dr. Davidson can work with you and your medical physician to determine the best course of therapy to help ease TMJ, snoring and sleep apnea.

 A snore guard helps eliminate the rattle in the back of the throat by holding the lower jaw forward.
 The custom-fit appliance fits over the teeth.

 A night guard placed on top of the teeth eliminates the grinding and clenching of the teeth that can contribute to jaw pain, headaches and blunted teeth.
 The guard protects the biting surfaces of the upper and lower teeth.

 Sleep apnea is a sleeping disorder caused by pauses in breathing.
 Repeated pauses over a night deplete the brain and the rest of the body from getting necessary oxygen.
 A custom-fit sleep apnea device moves the jaw forward, reducing air resistance responsible for snoring and sleep apnea and resulting in improved sleep quality and overall health.

 Dental injuries received during contact sports (including football, soccer and basketball) are preventable with athletic mouth guards.
 A properly fitted mouth guard can reduce the severity of a hit to the mouth, decreasing dental-related injuries during sports.